Risk of war implies lasting Russia discount

 CONTEXT NEWS

+- Germany froze the Nord Stream 2 gas pipeline and Britain hit Russian banks and three billionaires with sanctions on Feb.
+22 after the Russian president Vladimir Putin ordered troops to two breakaway regions in eastern Ukraine.

-- Russian President Vladimir Putin recognised two separatist Ukrainian regions - the self-proclaimed Donetsk People's Republic and the Lugansk People's Republic – as independent states on Feb.
+- Putin recognised two separatist Ukrainian regions - the self-proclaimed Donetsk People's Republic and the Lugansk People's Republic – as independent states on Feb.
 21, ordering Russian forces to "perform peacekeeping functions" there.

-- The United States and its European allies were poised to announce new sanctions on Feb.
-22.

 - Yields on 10-year OFZ bonds hit their highest since early 2016.